Amira Ould Braham

-Amira Ould Braham (أميرة ولد براهم; born 17 February 1998) is an Algerian professional footballer who plays as a midfielder for Turkish club Trabzonspor and the Algeria national team.
-She also holds French citizenship and has represented France at youth international levels.
+Amira Ould Braham (أميرة ولد براهم; born 17 February 1998) is a professional footballer who plays as a midfielder for Turkish Women's Football Super League (KFSL) club Trabzonspor.
+Born in France and a former France youth international, she plays for the Algeria national team.

 Early life

 Born in Aïn El Hammam, Tizi Ouzou Province, Algeria.

 Club career

 Ould Braham started playing football for her local youth team Villeneuve-le-Roi FC before joining FCF Juvisy youth academy in 2011.
 She made her senior debut for Juvisy in the Division 1 Féminine in the 2016–17 season.
 In July 2017, one season later she got signed by VGA Saint-Maur for the 2017–18 season.

 in 2018, US Orléans announced the signing of Ould Braham.
 In September 2019, while she became the captain of the team, she suffered a complete anterior cruciate ligament rupture, which kept her away from the field for several months. after four seasons with the club, she joined Stade brestois 29 in 2022 for the 2022–23 season of Division 2 Féminine.

 In 2023, Amira signed with Nantes. in the Division 2 Féminine.

 On 5 July 2025 she left Nantes as a free agent for Trabzonspor.